Biggest Weekend: First Aid Kit praise Swedish rape law

 The new law, due to come into effect on 1 July, means Sweden will join other European countries like the United Kingdom and Germany where sex without consent is considered rape.

-The country's music scene had vocal in pushing for the change - especially after Sweden's largest music festival, Bravalla, was cancelled following widespread reports of sexual assault at last year’s event.
+The country's musicians were vocal advocates for the change - especially after Sweden's largest music festival, Bravalla, was cancelled following widespread reports of sexual assault at last year’s event.

 “It’s a structural problem," said Klara, "and hopefully we change that by talking about it and informing people about the little actions and little sexism that exists in everyday life and build from there.